-This worksheet shows the step by step calculation undertaken to obtain the cost allocation factors used in worksheet 7.
+This worksheet shows the step by step calculations undertaken to obtain the cost allocation factors used in worksheet 7.
 Service Costs.
+The calculations undertaken to obtain cost allocation factors for wholesale ADSL occur on worksheet I. WADSL Allocation Factor Calc.